xiuyu-lana/Data_Mining_Project_Group_19/Readme.md

 ## Model Selection
 Vit + subset with 278 components + SVM

-## Hyperparameter Tuning of the SVM
+## Hyperparameter Tuning
+Tune the hyperparameters of the selected SVM model.
 - Regularization parameter C: {0.1, 1, 10, 25}
 - Kernel: {'linear', 'poly', 'rbf', 'sigmoid'}
 - Degree (when kernel is 'poly'): {2, 3, 4}